GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 ## How is INP different from First Input Delay (FID)?

 Where INP considers _all_ page interactions, [First Input Delay (FID)](/fid/) only accounts for the _first_ interaction.
-It also only measures the first interaction's _input delay_, not the time it takes to run event handlers, or the delay in presenting the next frame.
+It also only measures the first interaction's _input delay_, not the time it takes to run event callbacks, or the delay in presenting the next frame.

 Given that FID is also a [load responsiveness metric](/user-centric-performance-metrics/#types-of-metrics), the rationale behind it is that if the first interaction made with a page in the loading phase has little to no perceptible input delay, the page has made a good first impression.